favware/graphql-pokemon/README.md

 For the full documentation of the deployed version please see [the GraphQL Playground on the API].

 # Usage

+_These examples are written as based on TypeScript.
+For JavaScript simply change out the imports to `require` syntax and remove any type information._

 ## Using `Fetch`